 Although the school offers a route for children seeking education to 18 through its RANCH namesake, JESS Jumeirah operates very [...]

 Repton School Dubai polarises views.
-Positively, in its sixth year, it has now justifiably, in our view, secured the KHDA award of Outstanding (2015) after 6 years of consistent and impressive improvement as a “Good” school.
+Positively, for the second year, it has now, justifiably in our view, secured the KHDA’s second award of Outstanding (2015, 2016) after 6 years of consistent and impressive improvement as a “Good” school.
 However, Repton is also within a whisker of being the most expensive school in Dubai, measured in comparable day fees, this placing significant pressures on the school to also provide an education that is no less than exceptional, and one that should arguably be available to all children that meet its qualifying criteria for acceptance.
-Only GEMS World Academy (GWA), reviewed here, two of the Kings schools, reviewed here and here and [...]
+Only GEMS World Academy (GWA), reviewed here, two of the Kings [...]

 The first school in the UAE to offer the Geneva based International Baccalaureate (IB), and in full across its Primary Years Programme (PYP), Middle Years Programme (MYP) and Diploma Programme (DP), the Dubai International Academy is innovative, well-established and academic.
 Of its many successes, the achievement in 2013 of one of its students, Xanita Saayman (now at the University of Toronto), of being the first DIA student, and one of only 108 worldwide, to attain the perfect score of 45/45 in the IB Diploma Programme, is particularly notable.